Notice in regards to current COVID-19 travel restrictions

 Before you leave home

-See our pre-departure section to find out what you need to do before you leave.
+See our Moving to Australia section to find out what you need to do before you leave.

-For more information about Student Exchange at Curtin, contact the Student Exchange Office.
+For more information about student exchange at Curtin, contact the Curtin Go Global.